dtaht/blog-cerowrt/content/post/bufferbloat_on_the_backbone.md

 ````

 I'd like to be solving that problem, but we are still a long, long way before
 effective fair queuing and aqm techniques are applied along the backbone.

-But -
-if layer 3 is 400+ ms overbuffered - I'd argue they'd provide a much better
+Still - *if* layer 3 is 400+ ms overbuffered - I'd argue they'd provide a much better
 service if they cut it to 50ms.
 I wish I knew who to ask.